okta/okta-auth-js/README.md

 ### `closeSession()`

+> :warning: This method requires access to [third party cookies](#third-party-cookies)

 Signs the user out of their current [Okta session](https://developer.okta.com/docs/api/resources/sessions) and clears all tokens stored locally in the `TokenManager`.
 This method is an XHR-based alternative to [signOut](#signout), which will redirect to Okta before returning to your application.
 Here are some points to consider when using this method:

 * Executes in the background.
 The user will see not any change to `window.location`.
-* This method requires access to [third party cookies](#third-party-cookies).
-The method will fail to sign the user out if 3rd-party cookies are blocked by the browser.
+* The method will fail to sign the user out if 3rd-party cookies are blocked by the browser.
 * Does not revoke the access token.
 It is strongly recommended to call [revokeAccessToken](#revokeaccesstokenaccesstoken) before calling this method
 * It is recommended (but not required) for the app to call `window.location.reload()` after the `XHR` method completes to ensure your app is properly re-initialized in an unauthenticated state.
 * For more information, see [Close Current Session](https://developer.okta.com/docs/reference/api/sessions/#close-current-session) in the Session API documentation.